toonvds/CostSensitiveLearning/README.md

 # CostSensitiveLearning

-This is the code for the paper on ["Predict-then-optimize or predict-and-optimize?
+This is the code for the paper ["Predict-then-optimize or predict-and-optimize?
 An empirical evaluation of cost-sensitive learning strategies"](https://www.sciencedirect.com/science/article/pii/S0020025522001542).

 An experiment is conducted by running the `experiments/overview.py` file where settings, data set, methodologies, and evaluators can be chosen.